 While the potatoes are cooking, chop the parsley, dice the carrots, dice the celery, slice the scallions.

-You can also remove the casing from the chorizo and break it up into small rough pieces with your hands, fork, or knife.
+If used dry-cured chorizo, you can dice it up.
+If pre-cooked links, then you can remove the casing from the chorizo and break it up into small rough pieces with your hands, fork, or knife.

 When the potatoes are soft and slide off the fork or break apart easily, drain the potatoes and add back to the pot for smashing.
 Add 1 cup of milk and smash with a potato masher.
 Add garlic powder, onion powder, ground black pepper, manchego cheese, and parmesan and stir to combine.
 Taste for seasoning and add a teaspoon of salt or more if needed.
 Finally stir in a tablespoon of chopped parsley.